jeliasson/redwoodjs-on-kubernetes/README.md

 ## Docker

 We will use Docker to containerize our Redwood application, and in this implementation we will have two images; one for `api` and one for `web`.
-These Dockerfiles are pretty straight-forward with some comments to instructions.
+These Dockerfiles are pretty straight-forward, with some comments to instructions.

 ### `api/Dockerfile`